kepifanio/Incident-Alarm/README.md

           types took a fairly similar approach, so there is definitely room for improving modularity.

+        - PCAPs containing credentials sent via HTTP and IMAP were invoking their respective credential functions twice.
+For now, the quick solution is the global variable pwd_loop.
+This should be cleaned up along with the modularity issue.

         - I have not done any profiling for time complexity yet.
 Current runtime is reasonable, but certain pcap files are noticeably slower than others.
 Not sure if this has been a function of pcap file length